Petri Pasanen: AGF Aarhus

 On 28 July 2012, Pasanen signed a two-year contract with Danish topflight side AGF.
 He scored his first goal for AGF on 10 December 2012, in a 3−3 home draw against Silkeborg.

 Return to Lahti

 In May 2014, FC Lahti announced that Pasanen would return to Lahti and that he had signed a contract until the end of the 2016 season.
 On 29 September 2015, Pasanen announced that he would retire from professional football at the end of the season.

 International career

 Pasanen was also a regular for the Finland national team.
 He made his international debut on 15 November 2000 against the Republic of Ireland.
 Pasanen has mostly played at right back for Finland, and has also served as the national team's captain, when Sami Hyypiä and Jari Litmanen have not played.
 He scored his only goal on 22 May 2002 in a home friendly at the Helsinki Olympic Stadium against Latvia, which Finland won 2–1.

 Pasanen has also played in Finland national futsal team, where he has six caps and two goals.

+Coaching career

+After his playing career, Pasanen has worked as a youth coach for FC Lahti, and as an assistant coach of the club's first team during 2022–2023.

+Later career

+After his professional career, Pasanen has worked as a football pundit for Yle in 2014–2018, and for MTV Oy in 2018–2020.
+Since 2020, Pasanen has worked for MTV and C More Finland as a football studio host in UEFA Champions League matches and international tournaments.
+In May 2023, Pasanen worked as a studio host in 2023 IIHF Ice Hockey World Championship tournament.

+Personal life

+His son Samuel Pasanen is also a professional footballer, playing for FC Lahti in Veikkausliiga.